kkondorr/todoGrid/README.md

 # todoGrid

 This is an example for a todo list app.
+It creates a grid of tasks.